Out of Many Scattered Things: Lady Stardust

 I had to break up the band.

-“Tendo,” they say, using Lightcap’s voice.
-“Cut the connection, please.”
+“Tendo,” they say with Lightcap’s voice.
+“Cut the connection.”

-There is a rending feeling as their self is torn apart.
-She passes briefly through a shrieking darkness of perception before Lightcap is alone, alone in her own head, back in her own body, the back of her head aching in a strange and terrifying way, her expression contorting in panic, her breathing whistling in her own closing throat, gasping for air, high and ragged.
+Someone passes through a dark and shrieking portal of perception before Lightcap is alone, alone in her own head, back in her own body, her head aching in a strange and terrifying way, her expression contorting in panic, her breathing whistling in her own closing throat, gasping for air, high and ragged.

-“Tendo,” Jasper is shouting, one hand gripping the back of her helmet, one hand pressing down on her shoulder, “come down here and help me get them out.”
-People are already pouring through the door, the med team and her techs.
-To her left she hears Serge and it sounds like he’s choking on something; she feels sick, she feels like she’s going to throw up, her back is soaked with sweat and the drill is loud in Jasper’s hand right next to her ear.
+People boil through the door, the med team, her techs, the engineers.
+Behind a human wall she hears Serge and it sounds like he’s choking on something; she feels sick, she feels like she’s going to throw up, her back is soaked with sweat and the drill is loud in Jasper’s hand right next to her ear.

 Ziggy played guitar.